By Gabriel Andre – Art in Tanzania internship

 Þ Financial sector

-Rural areas in Tanzania do not have access to the banking sector because people do not own valuable assets which would support loan extensions.
+Rural areas in Tanzania lack access to the banking sector because people do not own valuable assets that would support loan extensions.
 There is also a lack of education on how banks operate.
-Most of the rural population have a day-to-day life, only using cash and have no use of credit cards.
+Most of the rural population leads a day-to-day life, using only cash and having no access to credit cards.
 Even people with a reasonable income mainly use cash.
-Indeed, if you have a flow, even low, of money entering your bank account, institutions know that you are running a business and lots of fees appear.
-That’s why most people use cash in their daily lives, and apart from tourist facilities, credit cards are not accepted.
+Indeed, if you have a low flow of money entering your bank account, institutions know that you are running a business, and numerous fees appear.
+That’s why most people use cash in their daily lives; apart from tourist facilities, credit cards are not widely accepted.

 Þ Transport sector

 Transport is critical in any economy to facilitate smooth trade.
 Tanzanian roads are maintained under the management of TANROADS, “Tanzanian Roads”, which has improved the national roads.
-Road safety remains a significant problem due to poor maintenance of vehicles, overloading, flooding, and poor driving.
+Road safety remains a significant problem due to poor vehicle maintenance, overloading, flooding, and poor driving practices.
 Tanzania plans to import about 138 Chinese modern buses into Dar es Salaam.
-This is due to the government’s support through improving marine transport by modernizing ports and increasing spending on infrastructure.
-The port currently collects over TZS 40 billion monthly, almost 18 million euros.
+This is due to the government’s support, which has improved marine transport by modernising ports and increasing spending on infrastructure.
+The port currently collects over TZS 40 billion monthly, equivalent to approximately 18 million euros.

 Similar Posts